teamleadercrm/sdk-js/README.md

 ### normalize

-Normalize data structure using byId for easy access and linking.
+Normalize data structure using the domain name of the requested data for easy access and linking.
+It will do the same for any entities which have been included via sideloading.

 data in: